-InterQual® DME criteria for medical decision-making
+InterQual® CP criteria for medical decision-making

-InterQual® DME criteria are used by the Authorization team to assist them in determining coverage for procedures including surgeries, invasive procedures, equipment and molecular diagnostic testing.
+InterQual® CP criteria are used by the Authorization team to assist them in determining coverage for procedures including surgeries, invasive procedures, equipment and molecular diagnostic testing.
 Priority Health chose InterQual® CP criteria to ensure decision-making consistency and medical necessity.

 Priority Health also recognizes that the criteria can never address all the issues; criteria cannot apply to every patient in every situation.
 Use of the criteria never replaces clinical judgment.